mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 When I start training a new Deep Learning model I like to monitor system resources using the **top** command line activity, watching for page faults when training on a CPU which might indicate that I am trying to train too large of a model for my system memory.
 If you are using CUDA and a GPU then use the CUDA command line utilities for monitoring the state of the GPU utilization.
 It is beyond the scope of this introductory tutorial, but the tool [TensorBoard](https://www.tensorflow.org/tensorboard/) is very useful for monitoring the state of model training.

 There are a few things that make the following example code more complex than the example using the University of Wisconsin cancer data set.
 We need to convert each character in the training data to a one-hot encoding which is a vector of all 0.0 values except for a single value of 1.0.
-I am going to show you a short repl session so that you understand how this works and then we will look at the complete Hy code example.
+I am going to show you a short REPL session so that you understand how this works and then we will look at the complete Hy code example.

 {lang="hylang",linenos=on}
 ~~~~~~~~